makayk/AWS-PFSense-CE-2.7.x/README.md

 * Created images are placed in the `output-qemu/` directory.
 * `aws/import-role/import-role.sh` contains the required roles for the AWS import processes.
 Policies need to be modified to match your AWS account.
 * `aws/ec2-snapshot.sh` is prepeared for importing the created image to AWS.
 Need to be adjusted to meet your configuration.
 * Create an EC2 Instance from the imported image.
 Before starting it, attach a second network interface (ENI) to the instance, otherwise pfSense will not come up properly.
+In any case: do NOT panic  with 1 interface.
+From serial you can resolve the issue.

 Depending on the build machine and available resources it might be necessary to adjust timings in the jsons for the keystrokes.
 This files build nicely on a NVME backed setup.